microsoft/playwright/docs/src/test-api/class-testconfig.md

 * since: v1.45
 - type: ?<[boolean]>

 Whether to skip entries from `.gitignore` when searching for test files.
-By default it is true, i.e. if neither [`property: TestConfig.retries`] nor [`property: TestProject.retries`] are explicitely specified, Playwright will ignore any test files matching `.gitignore` entries.
+By default, if neither [`property: TestConfig.testDir`] nor [`property: TestProject.testDir`] are explicitely specified, Playwright will ignore any test files matching `.gitignore` entries.
 This option allows to override that behavior.

 ## property: TestConfig.retries
 * since: v1.10